Free public transport: City-wide systems

 Tallinn's residents voted for free public transportation on 24 March 2012.
 This polling place was in a historic tramway Gotha G4-61.

 Several mid-size European cities and many smaller towns around the world have converted their public transportation networks to zero-fare.
 The city of Hasselt in Belgium is a notable example: fares were abolished in 1997 and ridership was as much as "13 times higher" by 2006.
 Tallinn, the capital city of Estonia with more than 420,000 inhabitants, switched to free public transport in 2013 after a public vote.

 In the U.S. state of Washington, 14 rural transit systems have adopted zero-fare policies, either permanently or through pilots in the 2020s.
 Fares for passengers aged 18 and younger have been free on most local and inter-city transit systems in the state since September 2022.
-The program was part of a larger statewide transportation package and also includes inter-city Amtrak trains operated by the state, as well as the Washington State Ferries system.
+The program was part of a larger statewide transportation package and also includes inter-city Amtrak trains, as well as the Washington State Ferries system.

 Kharkiv in Ukraine is the largest city in the world with free public transport with a population of 1,420,000 residents, where free public transport for everyone has been introduced in 2022.

 Since 2025, local transport in Belgrade, a city with 1,380,000 inhabitants, has been free.